AdSoares/trade_category/README.md

 ## Question 1

-This solution was build using a console application with .NET 6.0, C# and Microsoft Visual Studio 2022.
+This solution was built using a console application with .NET 6.0, C# and Microsoft Visual Studio 2022.

 This answer uses the Strategy design pattern to encapsulate the rules for trades risk calculation.
 This approach allows us to easily add, remove, or modify rules without impacting the rest of the code.